jdflemin/Wrapper-DX/README.md

 maps should use alias (aka long name with -- as some of our shorthands might conflict with sfdx commands) - example in delete scratchOrg exec method into utility as well? pending success and failure functionality

+got promise resolved for os check, might need to change the require and exports in the commandModules

 As of 4/25/18 npm install is needed followed by npm link working on solution in only run install